Chad becomes first country to ask for debt overhaul under G20 common framework

 The fund said Chad’s government had renewed its commitment to wide-ranging reforms, and expected that IMF financial support would help “catalyze substantial financial support from development partners and debt relief from creditors.”

-The framework agreed by the G20 aims to streamline the process for poor countries that need to tackle their stock of debt rather than temporary payment relief like that granted by the G20 Debt Service Suspension Initiative (DSSI).
+The G20 framework aims to streamline the process for poor countries to reduce their stock of debt rather than just the temporary freeze in payments offered by the G20 Debt Service Suspension Initiative (DSSI).

-Investors have been trying to gauge how using the framework, which foresees participation by private creditors, could affect access to international capital markets for countries which have issued publicly traded Eurobonds.
+Investors have been trying to gauge how using the framework, which foresees participation by private creditors, could affect access to international capital markets for countries that have issued publicly traded Eurobonds.

 However, Chad has no outstanding Eurobonds.
 Analysts say its largest external commercial debt is an oil-backed loan to mining company Glencore, which had already been restructured in 2018 to secure an IMF bailout.